helloSystem/docs/developer/rpi.md

 cmake ..
 make -j4
 make install
-cp stylesheet.qss /usr/local/etc/xdg/
+cp ../stylesheet.qss /usr/local/etc/xdg/
 cd ../../
 ```

 ### Icons and other assets

 Install icons and other helloSystem assets that are not packaged as FreeBSD packages (yet).
-It is easiest to run `bash`, then `export uzip=/`, and then run the corresponding sections of https://raw.githubusercontent.com/helloSystem/ISO/experimental/settings/script.hello.
+It is easiest to run `bash`, then `export uzip=/`, and then run the corresponding sections of [script.hello](https://raw.githubusercontent.com/helloSystem/ISO/experimental/settings/script.hello).
 Here are some examples.

 For the system icons: